townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       between :term:`key` values for the list elements (that is, "ordered" does not mean "sorted").

+   literal
+      In a boolean expression, a ``literal`` is a boolean variable or its negation.

+      In the context of compilers, it is any constant value.
+      Similar to a :term:`terminal`.

    local variable
       A variable declared within a function or method.
       It exists only from the time when the function is called to when